CzechPMDevs/SynapsePlus/README.md

 ## 💰 Credits

 - Icon made by [Freepik](http://www.freepik.com/ "Freepik") from [www.flaticon.com](https://www.flaticon.com/ "Flaticon") is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/ "Creative Commons BY 3.0")
-- Spawn built by FlammyNetwork's builder team

 ##  💡 License